brainx-technologies/swift-dependency-injection/README.md

 )
 ```

-If you want to register multiple dependencies of the same type, you can use a tag to differentiate between them
+If you want to register multiple dependencies of the same type, you can either use tags or scopes.

+#### Using Tags
+Tags allow you to differentiate between multiple implementations of the same type:

 ```swift
 Resolver.default.register(